 Andy Cagnetta started with a simple idea to invite his friends and family to the LifeNet4Families center to share what great things they were doing for the community.
-His goal, to raise a little bit of money and have a nice dinner, turned into 18 years of bringing families together for a great cause, supporting LifeNet4Families.
-Throughout the years Andy’s Annual Pasta Dinner has stayed true to its beginnings.
-This fun, casual, family event is also unique in the sense that it focuses on incorporating activities for the kids, while also helping teach them the importance of giving back.
+His goal, to raise a little bit of money and have a nice dinner, turned into 19 years of bringing families together for a great cause, supporting LifeNet4Families.
+Throughout the years, Andy’s Annual Pasta Dinner has stayed true to its beginnings.
+This fun, casual, family event (virtual or in-person) is also unique in the sense that it focuses on incorporating activities for the kids, while also helping teach them the importance of giving back.

 The Junior Chef program evolved from this concept.
 The local schools get involved and ask children to participate in the fundraising aspect of the event.
-They are then recognized for their accomplishments and leadership by attending the event and coming on stage to receive their personalized chef hats.
+They are then recognized for their accomplishments and leadership by attending the event and coming on stage to receive their personalized chef hats, which will be virtual this year.
 The program has become one of the most popular aspects of the event, and one we are focused on growing in years to come.

 Join us.
 It takes a village!

 Founded in 1985, LifeNet4Families’ mission is to be a seamless system of care for those in need in Broward County, by providing necessary food, ancillary services and referrals.
 To accomplish this mission, LifeNet4Families serves approximately 5,000 individuals and families annually.
 LifeNet4Families works to ensure that individuals and families residing in Broward County and facing hardships are able to obtain food and other basic necessities.